Vue Application development

 The following events can be subscribed to:

-• preload-input - Expects a handler which returns an object containing key-values to preload the state of the upilInstance
+- Expects a handler which returns an object containing key-values to preload the state of theupilInstance

-• scenario-start - Runs at the beginning of a scenario.
-Ignores the handler's return object.
+- Runs at the beginning of a scenario.
+Ignores the handler's return object.scenario-end

-• scenario-end - Runs at the end of a scenario.
-Ignores the handler's return object.
+- Runs at the end of a scenario.
+Ignores the handler's return object.scenario-end

-• scenario-end - Runs at the end of a scenario.
+- Runs at the end of a scenario.input-update

-• external - Runs when EXTERNAL nodes are found in a scenario.
-EXTERNAL nodes are used to request data be loaded into pre-defined variables before a scenario starts.
+nodes are used to request data be loaded into pre-defined variables before a scenario starts.action

 async function(payload, preventDefault)=>{...}

-The payload contains a context property, which lets you get the current state of the upilInstance, and an event property, which allows you to get the event type, and the node that triggered the event.
-A breakdown of the payload argument:
+property, which allows you to get the event type, and the node that triggered the event.
+A breakdown of the

 const {